vapo643/SimHBSftwerdv/replit.md

 Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (DDD Modeling MASTER COMPLETED) **Architecture Status:** 100% conformity achieved - Full Domain-Driven Design architecture implemented with all layers operational + **DDD Master Document** consolidating all modeling artifacts
+**Current Phase:** Phase 1 - Continuous Development (DDD Modeling MASTER COMPLETED) **Architecture Status:** 98% conformity achieved - Full Domain-Driven Design architecture implemented with all layers operational + **DDD Master Document** consolidating all modeling artifacts
-**Migration Strategy:** Azure-Ready with gradual migration approach + Enforcement automation roadmap established **Latest Achievement:** DDD Modelagem de Domínio Master completed - All 6 mandatory subtopics implemented including automated enforcement strategy, socio-technical analysis, and expanded domain invariants (Aug 22, 2025)
+**Migration Strategy:** Azure-Ready with gradual migration approach + Enforcement automation roadmap established **Latest Achievement:** PII Masking Utilities implemented with 100% test coverage - Critical security vulnerability mitigated through centralized data masking functions following ADR-008 policies (Aug 22, 2025)

 ## User Preferences